arcadekenan/HTTPLayer/README.md

 # HTTPLayer
-Straight to the Point HTTP Networking in Swift
+Straight to the Point HTTP Networking for JSON Services in Swift